morrowwolf/Barony13/.github/CONTRIBUTING.md

 * National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
 * Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)

-Just because something isn't on this list doesn't mean that it's acceptable.
+Just because something isn't on this list or guide doesn't mean that it's acceptable.
 Use common sense above all else.

-## A word on Git
-Yes, we know that the files have a tonne of mixed Windows and Linux line endings.
-Attempts to fix this have been met with less than stellar success, and as such we have decided to give up caring until there comes a time when it matters.

-Therefore, EOF settings of main repo are forbidden territory one must avoid wandering into, at risk of losing body and/or mind to the Git gods.